AishwaryBajpai/Lifestyle-Store/README.md

 # Lifestyle Store
- Ecommerce website developed using Html, css , bootstrap and PHP
+ An Ecommerce website front end is developed using HTML, CSS and responsive web pages are made with the help of Bootstrap.
+ Backend is managed using web server language PHP and database used is MYSQL.